Skip to main content

 student in chair with notepad writing

 The School of Writing, Language and Literature (SWLL) welcomes back students, faculty and staff from the Department of English and the Department of Foreign Languages and Literatures, as we take part in Radford University's annual "Day of Service" event.
-This is a great opportunity to give back to the local community, while also meeting and interacting with other SWLL folks in a collaborative and service-oriented context!
+This year, we'll be helping with the nonprofit Feeding Southwest Virginia.
+A great opportunity to give back to the local community, while also meeting other SWLL folks!

 Date: Monday, January 19